topwire/topwire/README.md

       (Frame is currently used to unserialize TopwireContext for URLs, Frame also used to represent a frame during rendering.
 Introduce a third entity?)
 * [ ] Evaluate routing enhancers for nice URLs and a clean way to add page arguments
-* [ ] Context VHs should propagate the context to their children, maybe get rid of the argument then altogether.
+* [x] Context VHs should propagate the context to their children, maybe get rid of the argument then altogether.
 With that it would be possible to get rid of the additional withContext VH and to easily render multiple frames within one context without duplicating the code for that.
+* [ ] Evaluate and most likely tweak usages of the view helpers in standalone view context
 * [ ] Implement turbo streams